Carol Gianotti: Personal life

-Gianotti was born and reared in Perth, Western Australia (WA).
+Gianotti was born and reared in Perth, Western Australia.
 Her mother Jan, as well as her father Bruno, both represented Australia and Western Australia, while her siblings Robyn and Mark likewise had successful bowling careers.
 After AMF Morley was erected next door to her family's house in 1977, Gianotti began her career in the sport at the age of ten.